 Advantages of utilizing digital x-ray machines over traditional x-ray machines include:

 - Increased clarity and definition in the image

 - Instant/fast image finalization

 - Ability to manipulate, zoom in, lighten, darken and focus on particular areas of the image

-Utilizing a digital x-ray system in our Dallas oral surgery office is one of the ways Dr. Chilcoat & Dr. Brown provide state of the art oral surgical care, safe and efficient diagnostic methods.
+Utilizing a digital x-ray system in our Dallas oral surgery office is one of the ways Dr. Wendling provide state of the art oral surgical care, safe and efficient diagnostic methods.

 Your jaw is a 3-dimensional structure consisting of varying height, width and depth.
 Certain oral surgical procedures involve detailed surgery which is dependent on precise measurements of all three dimensions of your anatomical structures.
 If you are planning dental implant surgery, certain bone grafting procedures or other maxillofacial surgeries a special x-ray called a CT-scan is sometimes prescribed in order to get a three dimensional picture of the surgical area.